Earn Your Associate Degree

 You will work with a Concurrent Enrollment advisor to create a degree plan based on your personal goals and degree interests, to guide you in making a seamless transition to college.

 Reduced Summer Tuition

-After the completion and approval of an Associate Degree plan, participating students are eligible to take reduced-cost college summer courses on campus for the Associate Degree rate of $75 per credit (additional costs and fees may apply, including textbooks, online fees, and lab fees).
+Once an Associate Degree plan and agreement have been completed and approved, participating students are eligible to take college summer courses on the Boise State campus at the reduced Sophomore Start rate of $75 per credit while in high school.
+Once students graduate from high school they are no longer eligible for the reduced rate.
+Students are also responsible for any additional costs and fees that may apply, including textbooks, online fees, and lab fees.

 Credits eligible for the Associate Degree option include transferable concurrent enrollment/dual credit courses offered from Boise State and other colleges, transfer courses, Advanced Placement (AP), International Baccalaureate (IB), and College Level Examination Program (CLEP) tests.